kean/articles/2021-03-30-swiftui-experment.markdown

 I've been working on iOS for many years now.
 When Apple shipped SwiftUI, I saw it as a perfect opportunity to explore other Apple platforms.

 The best way to learn something is to build a project.
 SwiftUI has two main advantages: iteration speed and code reuse across Apple platforms.
-I had just the right idea for a project that would take advantage of both.
+I had just the right idea for a project that could take advantage of both.

 <img class="NewScreenshot" src="{{ site.url }}/images/posts/swiftui-exp/cover.png">